Fly Tying Tips

 By Jim Jenkin

 The Stimulator pattern is extremely versatile and a good addition to your fly box in a number of sizes.
 Personally, I carry a good number of size 14 for fishing UP streams.
 This fly is also good for other species from Bluegills to Smallmouth, when fished in various sizes.
-When fishing it,

 See Stimulator fly tying materials and step-by-step instructions handout.